Find out what young-onset dementia is, including the causes and symptoms, and how it is diagnosed and treated.

 What is young-onset dementia?

-There are over 850,000 people in the UK living with dementia, and the likelihood of developing dementia increases significantly with age.
+There are around 900,000 people in the UK living with dementia, and the likelihood of developing dementia increases significantly with age.
 When a person develops dementia before the age of 65, this is known as ‘young-onset dementia’.
 Over 42,000 people in the UK are living with young-onset dementia (and are often referred to as ‘younger people with dementia’).

 Like all people with dementia, younger people may experience a wide range of symptoms, especially in the early stages of dementia.
 However, they are likely to need different support from older people.
 This section looks at the types of dementia that younger people can have and the effects of these.
 It also includes information on where people can find support.